pravinsinghmaravi/Web/DOM/DOM.md

 As you can see by above images the browser see the document like in the image *Browser See* by actually this browser understand the document or use the DOM.
 DOM is not only limited to browser it is a model that can be utilized by server some programs etc.
+So,From the Eye of the Browser doucument look like as showm in _browser see_.

 When a web page is loaded, the browser creates a **D**ocument **O**bject **M**odel of the page.

-Due to DOM the javascript can interact with the html,understand the doc doument can be modified with a scripting language such as JavaScript using DOM.
+Due to DOM the javascript can interact with the html,understand the doc.
+Doument can be modified with a scripting language such as JavaScript using DOM.
-Means, it gives <mark style="background: #ABF7F7A6;">notion</mark> of web pages,HTML Documents, SVG Documents for javascript javascript by default doesn't know what the html document is
+Means, it gives ```notion``` of web pages,HTML Documents, SVG Documents for javascript javascript by default doesn't know what the html document is

- DOM represents the document as <mark style="background: #ABF7F7A6;">nodes</mark> and <mark style="background: #BBFABBA6;">objects</mark>; that way, programming languages can interact with the page.
+ DOM represents the document as ```nodes``` and ```objects``` that way, programming languages can interact with the page.
  Node is an individual objects. then what is object ? object is nothing but collection of methods and properties according to the context of the objects , which give user or dev to interact , modify and access. e.g  body has its child object (onclick, style)